VirajPatidar/code-sync/README.md

 # Code Sync

-_Code Sync web app is a code editor that allows its users to collaborate and write code together using its basic editing features.<br/>
-The changes are synced in realtime and the editor supports 21 languages and 63 themes._
+_Code Sync web app is a code editor that allows its users to collaborate and write code together.
+It provides basic editing features and the changes are synced in realtime.
+The editor supports syntax of 21 programming languages and offers 63 design themes._

 <br/>